Aerosols, Droplets, Fomites: What We Know About Transmission Of COVID-19

 Droplet

-What is it: A microscopic virus-filled particle of breath or spittle, around 5-10 microns — about the size of a red blood cell — that comes out of the nose or mouth of an infected individual when they breathe, speak, cough or sneeze.
+What it is: A microscopic virus-filled particle of breath or spittle, around 5 to 10 microns — about the size of a red blood cell — that comes out of the nose or mouth of an infected individual when they breathe, speak, cough or sneeze.
 Droplets generally fall to the ground within a few feet of the person who expels them.

 How a virus could spread this way: Through what researchers call "the respiratory route."
 Virus-laden droplets are expelled from the nose or mouth of an infected person and find their way into nearby eyes, noses and mouths, "like if you're standing next to your kid and they cough in your face," says Seema Lakdawala, a flu researcher at the University of Pittsburgh.

-How much does it contribute to spread?
-Directly coming into contact with respiratory droplets is currently considered the most frequent mode of transmission, according to the U.S. Centers for Disease Control and Prevention and the World Health Organization.
+How much does it contribute to the spread?
+Directly coming into contact with respiratory droplets is currently considered the most frequent mode of transmission, according to the U.S. Centers for Disease Control and Prevention and WHO.

 Aerosol

-What is it: A virus-packed particle, smaller than 5 microns, that's also expelled from an infected person's mouth when they breathe, speak, cough or sneeze.
+What it is: A virus-packed particle, smaller than 5 microns, that's also expelled from an infected person's mouth when breathing, speaking, coughing or sneezing.
 Unlike a droplet, smaller aerosol particles can remain suspended in the air.

-"They'll continue to float and follow the air streams in a room," says Prather.
+"They'll continue to float and follow the air streams in a room," Prather says.

-How a virus could spread this way: Through the respiratory route, in which a person breathes in clouds of tiny virus particles that have accumulated and may be traveling on air currents.
+How a virus could spread this way: Through the respiratory route in which a person breathes in clouds of tiny virus particles that have accumulated and may be traveling on air currents.

-How much does it contribute to spread?
+How much does it contribute to the spread?
 It's an open question that begs more research.
-"Aerosols probably have some contribution toward spread, but we don't know to what extent and what situations are most relevant," says Dr. Abraar Karan, a physician at Harvard Medical School who treats coronavirus patients.
-Viral spread via air currents has been documented in certain indoor environments: at a restaurant in Guangzhou, China where people sitting downstream from an air conditioner caught COVID-19, and at a March choir practice in Washington, where many choir members got sick with coronavirus after likely breathing in tiny airborne particles generated by individuals in the choir who were infected but symptom-free at the time.
+"Aerosols probably have some contribution toward spread, but we don't know to what extent and what situations are most relevant," says Abraar Karan, a physician at Harvard Medical School who treats coronavirus patients.
+Viral spread via air currents has been documented in certain indoor environments: at a restaurant in Guangzhou, China, where people sitting downstream from an air conditioner caught COVID-19, and at a March choir practice in Washington state, where many choir members got sick with coronavirus after likely breathing in tiny airborne particles generated by individuals who were infected but symptom-free at the time.
 What's still unclear is how long the virus lingers in the air, how far it travels (possibly through a room but not down the street) and how commonly it spreads this way.

 Fomite